Onboard a root or apex domain on your Front Door

 contoso.com itself.
 This restriction presents a problem for application owners who have load-balanced applications behind Azure Front Door.
 Since using a Front Door profile requires creation of a CNAME record, it isn't possible to point at the Front Door profile from the zone apex.

-This problem is solved using alias records on Azure DNS.
-Unlike CNAME records, alias records are created at the zone apex and application owners can use it to point their zone apex record to a Front Door profile that has public endpoints.
+This problem can be resolve by using alias records in Azure DNS.
+Unlike CNAME records, alias records are created at the zone apex.
+Application owners can use it to point their zone apex record to a Front Door profile that has public endpoints.
 Application owners point to the same Front Door profile that's used for any other domain within their DNS zone.
 For example,

 www.contoso.com can point to the same Front Door profile.

-Mapping your apex or root domain to your Front Door profile basically requires CNAME flattening or DNS chasing, which is a mechanism where in the DNS provider recursively resolves the CNAME entry until it hits an IP address.
+Mapping your apex or root domain to your Front Door profile basically requires CNAME flattening or DNS chasing.
+A mechanism where the DNS provider recursively resolves the CNAME entry until it hits an IP address.
 This functionality is supported by Azure DNS for Front Door endpoints.